Lesson video

 So there is evidence to both support and contradict that statement from Sam.

-If you've got something different, again, that's absolutely fine, as long as you've actually managed to link your piece of evidence back to the statement.
+If you've got something different, again, that's absolutely fine as long as you've actually managed to link your piece of evidence back to the statement.

-We're also got our third and final learning cycle for today, which is the dutiful daughter Matilda.
+Right, so we got our third and final learning cycle for today, which is the dutiful daughter Matilda.

 And effectively, Matilda had two choices.